lucasvdiepen/ProefExamen/README.md

 Information about the project and its systems can be found here.

 Dish Defenders is a Rythm game with small aliens as notes.
-Hit the aliens on the beat of the music to get good hits and don't let themm through to defend your dish!
+Hit the aliens on the beat of the music to get good hits and don't let them through to defend your dish!

+## Member contributions
  * Developers
     * Lucas van Diepen (Lead Developer)
         * [State Machine](https://github.com/lucasvdiepen/ProefExamen/tree/develop/Assets/Scripts/Framework/StateMachine)